Cloud Workload Protection Market Size and Share

 Cloud Workload Protection Market Analysis by Mordor Intelligence

-The cloud workload protection market size stands at USD 7.84 billion in 2025 and is projected to reach USD 22.45 billion by 2030, advancing at a 23.41% CAGR.
+The Cloud Workload Protection Market size is estimated at USD 7.84 billion in 2025, and is expected to reach USD 22.45 billion by 2030, at a CAGR of 23.41% during the forecast period (2025-2030).
 Demand accelerates as enterprises replace perimeter-centric defenses with runtime controls that secure highly distributed workloads.
 Real-time telemetry from extended Berkeley Packet Filter (eBPF) technology, the rapid roll-out of cloud-native application protection platforms (CNAPP), and convergence with DevSecOps pipelines reshape competitive playbooks.
 Multi-cloud adoption, hybrid deployment flexibility, and compliance-driven purchasing in regulated verticals sustain double-digit expansion while kernel-level observability raises performance expectations.
 The cloud workload protection market now favors unified platforms that reduce tool sprawl, simplify agent management, and extend protection to containers, serverless functions, and AI workloads.

 Key Report Takeaways

-• By component, solutions held 68% revenue share in 2024; threat detection and incident response is forecast to grow at 28.4% CAGR through 2030.
+• By component, solutions held 68% of the cloud workload protection market share in 2024; threat detection and incident response is forecast to grow at 28.4% CAGR through 2030.

 • By security architecture, agent-based deployments captured 64% of the cloud workload protection market share in 2024, while agentless models are expanding at 32.1% CAGR to 2030.

-• By deployment model, public cloud commanded 46% share of the cloud workload protection market size in 2024; hybrid cloud is projected to expand at 30.1% CAGR between 2025-2030.
+• By deployment model, public cloud commanded 46% of the cloud workload protection market share in 2024; hybrid cloud is projected to expand at 30.1% CAGR between 2025-2030.

 Segment Analysis